lgrillet/dim-estimation/README.md

-This repository presents the code used in the article "*Effective estimation of the dimension of a manifold from random samples*".
+This repository presents the code used in the article "*Effective estimation of the dimension of a manifold from random samples*" whose preprint is available on arXiv: [https://arxiv.org/abs/2209.01839](https://arxiv.org/abs/2209.01839).

 ***